 Smartphones and computers, for instance, are consumer electronic devices.
 Even new refrigerator models include electronic components.

-The number of PCBs manufactured to control these consumer electronics must be equal due to their high-volume manufacture.
+The number of PCBs manufactured to control these consumer electronics must be consistent due to high-volume production.
 Since these high-volume PCBs have a low per-unit cost, they keep the final product at an affordable price.
 The PCB industry must adhere to strict quality control and industry standards like IPC to guarantee the quality and uniformity of every consumer electronic.
 PCBs are extensively used in consumer electronics.
 Here are a few common applications:

-1. Mobile Devices: We use mobile devices as alarm clocks, GPS devices, and everything else we need in our daily lives.
+- Mobile Devices: We use mobile devices such as alarm clocks, GPS devices, and everything else we need in our daily lives.

-5. Home Appliances: Electronic components are used in everything in our daily lives, such as a microwave, refrigerator, and coffee
+- Home Appliances: Electronic components are used in everything in our daily lives, such as microwaves, refrigerators, and coffee.

 Industrial Applications